BillyAyiera/Akan/README.md

 ## BDD

-> The website will require a user to fill out information about his date of birth and the century he was was born.
+> The website will require a user to fill out information about her/his date of birth and the century she/he was was born.
 > The application calculates the day of the week the user was born and outputs it.
 > One will be required to choose his gender and then click on the submit button in order to generate his/her Akan name.
 > The application matches the day of the week with a specific Akan Name and outputs it to the user with a personalized message.